PilotDS4P/ds4p-pilot-public/README.md

 Integrating the SENDER Project with your EHR
 =================

-The SENDER project provides a WSDL that can be using for plugging into an EHR: the FilterC32Service.wsdl located in the push-orchestration\service\src\main\resources folder which allows an EHR to send a patientId (among other parameters) and receive back a fully segmented document.
+The SENDER project provides a WSDL that can be used for plugging into an EHR: the FilterC32Service.wsdl located in the push-orchestration\service\src\main\resources folder which allows an EHR to send a patientId (among other parameters) and receive back a fully segmented document.

 The EHR must expose a WSDL for retrieving CDA document.
-This is the C32Service.wsdl in the c32-service-client\src\main\resources folder.
+In the SENDER project, the C32Service.wsdl in the c32-service-client\src\main\resources folder is used for that purpose.

 Running the SENDER Code
 =================